-In other governmental funds, assigned fund balance represents a positive ending spendable fund balance once all restrictions and commitments are considered.
+In governmental funds other than the general fund, assigned fund balance represents a spendable, positive ending fund balance once all restrictions and commitments are considered.
 These resources are only available for expenditure in that fund and may not be used in any other fund without formal action by the District's board of directors and as allowed by statute.

-Unassigned Fund Balance - This classification is used for the net resources in excess of the other four categories previously described and represent funds that could be used for any purpose.
+• Unassigned Fund Balance - This classification is used for the net resources in excess of the other four categories previously described and represent funds that could be used for any purpose.
 Typically, only the general fund will report an unassigned fund balance, since other funds would have fund balances at least assigned to that fund's purpose, unless the fund were in a deficit position.